Hamz593/nmap-network-recon-lab/README.md

 ## 📊 Key Findings

+The target system exposes a large attack surface due to multiple open ports and vulnerable services.

-* Multiple open ports increase attack surface
+- Multiple open ports increase the overall attack surface
-* Insecure protocols like Telnet are exposed
+- Insecure protocols like Telnet expose data in plaintext
-* Critical services such as SMB and databases are accessible
+- Critical services such as SMB and database services are accessible
-* Vulnerabilities like FTP anonymous login and SQL injection were identified
+- Vulnerabilities such as FTP anonymous login and SQL injection were identified
 ---

 ## 🧠 Key Learning